CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Scales of Justice (6, bot) - (1) Can I consume Light even if the attack would not normally consume Light?
 (2) Will the Null effect also apply to any Curses I draw?</b> (1) No - this only applies to attacks which you can already consume Light on.
 (2) Yes; this includes all Nulls, including Curses.</p>

-<p><b>If I draw my card recovery perk during an attack, can I recover the card I am using for this attack?</b> Yes, as long as it is Level 1/X, that was the final ability on the card, and it doesn't have any round bonuses or persistent effects.</p>
+<p><b>If I draw my card recovery perk during an attack, can I recover the card I am using for this attack?</b> Yes, as long as it is Level 1/X, that was the final ability on the card, and it doesn't have any round bonuses or persistent effects.
+As an attack modifier, the timing and prior rulings here are slightly different from the case of Soothing Light, above.</p>

 <p>Spoiler related to the Imbuement mechanic, once unlocked:</p>
 <p><span class="hidden"><b>Divine Intervention (6, bot) - Will this negate any conditions on the monster's positive modifier card?</b> No; if the modifier is positive and has an effect, it will be +0 with the effect.</span></p>